marijnh/Eloquent-JavaScript/18_http.md

 {{index "input (HTML tag)", "checked attribute"}}

-A ((checkbox)) field is a simple binary toggle.
-Its value can be extracted or changed through its `checked` property which holds a Boolean value.
+A ((checkbox)) field is a binary toggle.
+Its value can be extracted or changed through its `checked` property, which holds a Boolean value.

 ```{lang: "text/html"}
 <label>